 Preparing a list of questions can help you make the most of your time with your doctor.
 For eye floaters, some basic questions to ask include:

 - Why do I see these eye floaters?

 - What can I do to prevent more from occurring?

-- Do I need to come back for a follow-up appointment, and if so, when?
+- Do I need a follow-up appointment, and, if so, when?